Hossein774/Unity-2D-Combo-Attack-Animation-system/README.md

 ## **And when the cooldown timer finish you can attack again to start first animation and then second animation.**

+## Note that the animations are starting with triggers in (any state form).

 ##### By **CyberKnight**
 ##### Discord: **CyberKnight#0086**